torvalds/linux/Documentation/admin-guide/mm/transhuge.rst

 -------------------

-Transparent Hugepage Support for anonymous memory can be entirely disabled (mostly for debugging purposes) or only enabled inside MADV_HUGEPAGE regions (to avoid the risk of consuming more memory resources) or enabled system wide.
+Transparent Hugepage Support for anonymous memory can be entirely disabled (mostly for deging purposes) or only enabled inside MADV_HUGEPAGE regions (to avoid the risk of consuming more memory resources) or enabled system wide.
 This can be achieved with one of::